opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

   description: "Data Prepper offers a flexible framework for database migration, supporting sources like MongoDB and DynamoDB.
 You can extend this capability to new databases by implementing a Data Prepper source plugin."
 ---

-Data Prepper, an open source data collector, enables you to collect, filter, enrich, and aggregate trace and log data.
+Data Prepper, an open-source data collector, enables you to collect, filter, enrich, and aggregate trace and log data.
 With Data Prepper, you can prepare your data for downstream analysis and visualization in OpenSearch.

 Data Prepper pipelines consist of three main components: a source, an optional set of processors, and one or more sinks.
 For more information, see [ Data Prepper key concepts and fundamentals](https://opensearch.org/docs/latest/data-prepper/#key-concepts-and-fundamentals).
 The following sections outline the steps necessary for implementing a new database source integration within Data Prepper.